[ad_1]

 What’s Next?

 The storm engulfing Asia’s richest man has become a test case for India as well, with Hindenburg’s allegations raising questions over the country’s corporate governance, while Adani himself has called the report an attack on India itself.
-It has turned the conglomerate into a drag on the nation’s markets, an abrupt reversal from last year when Adani-linked stocks helped drive a world-beating rally.
+It has turned the conglomerate into a drag on the nation’s stock markets, an abrupt reversal from last year when Adani-linked stocks helped drive a world-beating rally.

 Market watchers see the fight between Adani and Hindenburg continuing, after the two traded barbs earlier in the week.
 The Indian conglomerate has called Hindenburg’s report “bogus,” threatened legal action and said it was “a calculated securities fraud” in its 413-page rebuttal, which the short seller said ignored all its key allegations and was “obfuscated by nationalism.”